-The Confederation of University Faculty Associations of British Columbia (CUFA BC) represents approximately 5,400 faculty members, lecturers, and professional librarians at British Columbia’s five research universities
+The Confederation of University Faculty Associations of British Columbia (CUFA BC) represents approximately 5,500 faculty members, including professors, instructors, lecturers, and academic librarians through the faculty associations at British Columbia’s research universities.

-These universities are Royal Roads University (RRU), Simon Fraser University (SFU), University of British Columbia (UBC), University of Northern British Columbia (UNBC), and University of Victoria (UVic).
+These universities are Royal Roads University (RRU Faculty Association), Simon Fraser University (SFU Faculty Association), University of British Columbia (UBC Faculty Association), University of Northern British Columbia (UNBC Faculty Association), and University of Victoria (UVic Faculty Association).

-All of our member associations are unionized under the Labour Code of British Columbia.
+All of the CUFA BC member faculty associations are unionized under the Labour Code of British Columbia.
 UBC unionized in 1989, Royal Roads unionized in 2006, and SFU, UVic, and UNBC all ran successful unionization campaign in 2013/14.

 CUFA BC’s broad objectives are:

-- To provide services to member faculty associations as requested.
+- To provide services to member faculty associations as requested; and

 - To promote the value of post-secondary education, academic freedom, and research to the wider public.

-CUFA BC recently completed an internal strategic review.
-Our members identified the following areas for increased development and focus: enhanced service to member associations in bargaining, an expansion of CUFA BC’s profile in the defining debates on post-secondary education in the province, and the development of timely research and policy analysis in the areas of core funding, collective bargaining, and collegial governance.
-In particular, CUFA BC is providing expertise in collective bargaining and labour relations when requested by members.
+CUFA BC achieves these objectives by advocating for the following: enhanced service to member associations in bargaining, an expansion of CUFA BC’s profile in the defining debates on post-secondary education in the province, and the development of timely research and policy analysis in the areas of core funding, collective bargaining, and collegial governance.
+In particular, CUFA BC provides expertise in collective bargaining and labour relations at the request of its members associations.

 In addition to these external facing priorities, CUFA BC also celebrates the contributions of our members to wider public policy debates through our annual Distinguished Academic Awards.
 The awards highlight the vital role that academic research can play in addressing some of the most pressing social, environmental, and economic challenges British Columbia faces in the 21st century.